cosmos/cosmos-sdk/docs/architecture/adr-007-specialization-groups.md

     // is the election object active
     Active() bool

-    // functionality to execute for when a member casts a vote, here the
+    // functionality to execute for when a vote is cast in this election, here
-    // vote field is anticipated to be marshalled into a vote type used
+    // the vote field is anticipated to be marshalled into a vote type used
-    // by an election
+    // by an election.
     Vote(addr sdk.Address, vote []byte)

     // here lies all functionality to authenticate and execute changes for
     // when a member accepts being elected